Otis Johnson (athlete)

 Otis "Jet" Johnson (born February 3, 1932) was an American athlete who competed mainly in sprint events.
 Running under coach Edward P. Hurt he was a key component of the Morgan State relay teams.
 From 1953 to 1955, he was the national outdoor champion and a three-time winner of the Penn Relays.
 Johnson later served in the U.S. Army.
+He was a member of The Flying Four American collegiate 4 × 400 metres relay team.